mx-gvazquez/JavaForTesters/README.md

 # JavaForTesters

+This is a compilation of Notes form different Java Courses, but mainly from:
-This is the Udemy Course on [Java for Testers](https://softtek.udemy.com/course/java-for-testers-dmitry/) by Dmitry Shyshkin.
+- The Udemy Course [Java for Testers](https://udemy.com/course/java-for-testers-dmitry/) by Dmitry Shyshkin.

 ## List of codes by section or Project